smartcontractkit/documentation/docs/vrf/v2/examples/programmatic-subscription.md

 ```

 Add this function to your contracts if you need to provide funding simultaneously with your requests.
 The `transferAndCall()` function sends LINK from your contract to the subscription, and the `requestRandomWords()` function requests the random words.
 Your contract still needs the `fulfillRandomWords()` callback function to receive the random values.

-> 🚧 Security Considerations
->
-> Be sure to review your contract with the [security considerations](/docs/vrf/v2/security/) in mind.